 White-crowned Sparrow Zonotrichia leucophrys

 White-crowned Sparrow is a winter resident that arrives the last week of October and tends to remain through the first week of May.
 The earliest reported sighting is from Mrs. H. E. Robinson on 9 Oct 1963, and the latest seasonal sighting is from 5 May 1964 (Stevenson & Anderson, 1994).
 This species has declined significantly in Duval County since 2005, and can now be quite difficult to find.
-A once reliable place for them was around the parking lot at Pumpkin Hill, but in recent years that has been hit or miss.
+A once reliable place for them was around the parking lot at Pumpkin Hill Creek Preserve State Park, but in the last eight years that has been hit or miss.

 Dark-eyed Junco Junco hyemalis

 Dark-eyed Junco is a rare but undoubtedly annual winter visitor and transient migrant, with the earliest known record coming from the 1953 Christmas Bird Count (CBC).
 The complete history of the species is unfortunately cloudy due to lack of consistent record keeping in previous decades, but CBC data suggests the species was regular in the 1960’s and 1970’s, where it appeared on all but one year’s total over an eighteen year span.
 It became sporadic on the count in the 1980’s, even more sporadic in the 1990’s, and was last recorded on the winter count in 2000.
 Other known dates include 23-29 October 1985 credited to Pat Anderson (Atherton & Atherton, 1986), 24 November 1996 (Wamer, 1997), 2-3 December 2000 (Anderson, 2001), and recorded 1-13 March 2003 by Peggy Powell (Pranty, 2003).